macaroni-os/macaroni-site/site/content/docs/getting-started.md

 If the download is correct the hash will be the same.

-Until the issue [#7](https://github.com/macaroni-os/macaroni-funtoo/issues/7) will be fixed you need to compare the sha256 manually.

 ## 2.Flash your USB drive

 To write an ISO there are different tools and ways.
-My suggestion is to use the wonderful tool [Balena Etcher](https://etcher.download/) that validate the written bytes before share the result.
+My suggestion is to use the wonderful tool [Balena Etcher](https://etcher.download/) that validates the written bytes before sharing the result.

 **NOTE**: At the moment the `ventoy` USB Solution is not supported.